-Communicating cloud concepts in marketing
+IT and cloud concepts in copywriting

-Cloud terms – multiple meanings
+Cloud Computing terms with multiple meanings

 Here are the meanings for the terms above: